gehsekky/baebae/README.md

 ## Installation

-* Windows
 * clone repo to local disk.
 * edit *config/default.json* with server info and bot name.

-  * open command prompt and navigate to repo directory and type:
+open command prompt and navigate to repo directory and type:

     node install